Allen Harris, CEPA, CBVS, CEO & Chief Investment Officer

 Stacey Carver, Operations Consultant

-As co-founder of Berkshire Money Management, Stacey brings a lifetime of experience in both large and small corporations to her job as Chief Operations Officer for the firm.
+As co-founder of Berkshire Money Management, Stacey brings a lifetime of experience in both large and small corporations to her role.

 Stacey earned a BS degree in Business Administration from Westfield State College in Massachusetts.
 Trained in management and business at the corporate headquarters of KB Toys in Pittsfield, she joined the public sector in Boston to work as an administrator for the Massachusetts Emergency Management Agency before returning to her roots in the Berkshires.
 Here, she joined General Electric where she worked in their Education Center.